DanielAdeyemi/Epicodus_1_20_practice_pigLatin/README.md

 * Bootstrap *v5.0.0 beta*

 ## *Known bugs:*
 This project has almost no style and was used only for practice purporse.
+Also now translator is not case-insensitive in a middle of the string(except 'q' before 'u')

 ## *License and copyright:*